atomsrivet/atomsrivet.github.io/research.md

 ## Research

 My research investigates how the structure and order of information affects how humans and artificial neural networks learn about the world and make decisions.
-My work combines large data from experiments in gamified environments and computational modelling to shed light on the information processing mechanisms in humans and artificial neural networks.
+My work combines big data from experiments in gamified environments and computational modelling to shed light on the information processing mechanisms in humans and artificial neural networks.

 My publications cluster around 4 main themes: